CodyQin/SGtSNEpiPy/README.md

 [`Zachary's Karate Club`](https://networkx.org/documentation/stable/_modules/networkx/generators/social.html#karate_club_graph)

-This simple example illustrates the use of `SGtSNEpiPy` for spatial embedding and visualization of the Zachary's Karate Club network, which can be found in [`NetworkX`](??).
+This simple example illustrates the use of `SGtSNEpiPy` for spatial embedding and visualization of Zachary's Karate Club network, which is readily available in [`NetworkX`](https://networkx.org).
 The vertex coordinate array returned by `SGtSNEpiPy` is passed to the plot function [matplotlib.pyplot](https://matplotlib.org/3.5.3/api/_as_gen/matplotlib.pyplot.html) for visualization.
-The vertices represent the club members, they are colored according to the membership types, eihter 'Mr. Hi' or 'Officer'.
+The vertices represent the club members, they are colored according to the membership types, either 'Mr. Hi' or 'Officer'.
 The scatter plot is a spatial portrait of the social network's structure and patterns.